KnowmeGPT/openai-cli-assistant/README.md

 ## License

-The codebase is available as open source u
+The codebase is available as open source under th